-This batch of Layers of Lavender Infused Castilian Soap Bars was handcrafted in Annandale, New Jersey.
+This batch of Activated Lavender Soap Bars was handcrafted in Annandale, New Jersey.

 I wanted to create a beautiful bar, that smelled great and spoke to our need for deep inner work.